 “Meers?”
-Merlin looked surprised and glanced out the front window toward the restaurant across the street.
+Merlin looked puzzled and glanced out the front window toward the restaurant across the street.
 “Are you talking about Jonathan Meers?”

 “Where is that mangy cur?” the schnauzer snarled angrily, struggling against his bonds.
-“I’ll rip his throat out!”
+“I’ll rip his throat out with my teeth!”

 “I’m afraid you’re too late,” Merlin told him as two patrol cars pulled up to the curb outside.
 “Meers died about three years ago.
-The Savings and Loan that used to occupy this building is no longer in business.”
+The Savings and Loan that used to occupy this building is no longer in business here.”